esphome/esphome-docs/guides/getting_started_command_line.rst

     # On Docker, host networking mode is required for online status indicators
     docker run --rm --net=host -v "${PWD}":/config -it esphome/esphome

+    # On Docker with MacOS, the host networking option doesn't work as expected.
+An
+    # alternative is to use the following command if you are a MacOS user.
+    docker run --rm -p 6052:6052 -e ESPHOME_DASHBOARD_USE_PING=true -v "${PWD}":/config -it esphome/esphome

 After that, you will be able to access the dashboard through ``localhost:6052``.

 .. figure:: images/dashboard.png